-SOFTWARE: I use the N1MM Logger with MMTTY for contesting.
+SOFTWARE: I use the N1MM Logger with MMTTY and 2Tone for contesting.
 I manage my log(s) using the DXLab Suite by AA6YQ.
-I upload to both eQSL and LoTW frequently.
+I upload to both LoTW (frequently) and eQSL (less frequenctly).

 LOGS: I am slowly working to upload contacts from 50 years of operating.
 I already input contacts from the present back to 1/1/1990.
 This period represents over 150,000+ contacts.
 About 35K of them were logged while living in Roseville, Ramsey County, Minnesota, USA.
 The more recent 100,000+ QSO's have been made from Chisago Township North, Chisago County, Minnesota, USA.
 There are some small contest logs that are missing from these time periods.
 I continue to search for them but success in finding them is rapidly diminshing.
 Overall there are more than 175,000 radio contacts I have logged in my ham radio lifetime!

 OLD LOGS: The next phase is to upload contacts from my older logs.
 These include more QSO's from Ramsey county prior to 1990 and my activity from Anoka County, MN while living in the City of Blaine and Columbia Heights.